 When it comes to property managers, there are many to choose from in the Greater Toronto Area.
 Different property owners have different needs depending on multiple factors, like the type of rental property or real estate, how many properties they own, and whether they are single-family homes or multi-unit properties.

-Thus, you may want to consider multiple candidates before making a choice, especially if you are looking for a new property manager because you haven’t be getting what you need from your current property management company.
+Thus, you may want to consider multiple candidates before making a choice, especially if you are looking for a new property manager because you haven’t been getting what you need from your current Toronto property management company.

 So how do you know if you need a new property manager?
 Here are some tips to help you find the perfect property manager in Toronto for your needs.

 Steps Before Changing Property Management Companies in GTA

 Before you look for a new property manager, you should take steps to prepare your residential and commercial properties for the transition.

 Here are some of the things you should do before you start to interview candidates for your current property manager.